leo-editor/leo-editor/leo/doc/demo.md

 # Leo's demo.py plugin

-The demo.py plugin helps run dynamic demos from Leo files.
+The demo.py plugin helps presenters run dynamic demos from Leo files.

 A **script tree**, a tree of **demo scripts**, controls the demo.
 Demo scripts free the presenter from having to type correctly or remember sequences of desired actions.